XPsoud/wxSnippets/SettingsManager/README.md

 wxWidgets singleton class to manage an application's settings.

-On Windows and Linux, this application can be made _portable_ by creating an empty text file named "_**settings**_" in the folder of the executable.
+On Windows and Linux, this application can be made _portable_ by creating an empty text file named "_**settings**_" (without any extension) in the folder of the executable.